CNBorn/blog-articles/chinese-new-year-in-fujian.md

 I had a happy chinese new year at Fujian last month.
 Many of my friends are curious of what it looks like, I'll put some of my photos here to give you a glimpse of it.

-JianOu (second half pronounces in English is more like Oh) is one of the old capital cities of some southern regime in Chinese history.
+JianOu (second half pronounces in English is more like Oh) is [a city in Fujian](http://en.wikipedia.org/wiki/Jianou).
 Fujian province got its name derived from both Fuzhou(the current capital city of Fujian province) and JianOu.

 ![](images/travel/chinese-new-year-in-fujian/R0011528.JPG)
 ![](images/travel/chinese-new-year-in-fujian/R0011532.JPG)
 ![](images/travel/chinese-new-year-in-fujian/R0011533.JPG)

-Taken on the streets of Jianou on the first day of chinese new year. the slogan of the banner says 'senior's joy cultural/art assosiation', they are walking to somewhere to give the lion-dancing show.
+Taken on the streets of Jianou on the first day of chinese new year. the slogan of the banner says "senior's joy cultural/art assosiation", they are walking to somewhere to give the lion-dancing show.

 ![](images/travel/chinese-new-year-in-fujian/R0011534.JPG)
 ![](images/travel/chinese-new-year-in-fujian/R0011539.JPG)